zadowsmash/HA-SFTP/README.md

 # HA-SFTP
-Deploy a HA SFTP Solution via AWS CloudFormation utilising EFS as Shared Storage
+Deploy a HA SFTP Solution via AWS CloudFormation utilising EFS as Shared Storage **The solution can also be used for other solutions that are anle to utilise a shared EFS file system.**

 # Paramaters
 * **ImageId** - This is the Amazon AMI ID to use within your launch config for your instances